 - Get your accounts in order, and make an appointment with your tax agent.
 If you’ve just chucked all your receipts in a shoe box, make a commitment now to be more organised in the new Financial Year.
 Keeping accurate records of your income and expenses is really important in running your business like a business, and you’ll know where you are at any particular time (and remember, as you approach $75K in turnover for the financial year, you may be required to register for GST).
 There are a number of different software programs you can use to record your income and expenses, or, you can simply use an Excel spreadsheet (which is what I do).

 I hope this blog has helped you with getting your business ready for End of Financial Year.
-I’d love to hear your ideas and what YOU do for your business at this time of year, comment below, or join the Facebook conversation.
+If you’re unsure about getting your accounts in order, check out the Makeup Business Course

 If you want more tips, make sure that you sign up to keep receiving these blogs directly to your inbox each week.